-Figure 5: PDC residual correlation goodness metric (top panel) and PDC introduced noise goodness metric (bottom panel) for the two-minute cadence data.
+Figure 5: PDC residual correlation goodness metric (top panel) and PDC introduced noise goodness metric (bottom panel).
 The metric values are shown on a focal plane map indicating the camera and CCD location of each target.
 The correlation goodness metric is calibrated such that a value greater than 0.8 means there is less than 10% mean absolute correlation between the target under study and all other targets on the CCD.
-The introduced noise metric is calibrated such that a value greater than 0.8 means the power in broad-band introduced noise metric is below the level of uncertainties in the flux values.
+The introduced noise metric is calibrated such that a value greater than 0.8 means the power in broad-band introduced noise is below the level of uncertainties in the flux values.